Chevrolet Camaro (fourth generation): 1994

-Several changes were made for the 1994 model year.
-The mechanically controlled and operated 4L60 automatic transmission was replaced with the electronically operated and controlled 4L60E, which was shared with other GM vehicles with V8s, such as the Tahoe.
-Accordingly, the car's on-board computer was modified from dealing only with the engine as in 1993 (ECM), to controlling both the engine and transmission on automatic models (PCM).
+The 1994 model year saw the mechanically controlled and operated 4L60 automatic transmission replaced with the electronically operated and controlled 4L60E, which was shared with other GM vehicles with V8s, such as the Tahoe.
+The on-board computer was modified from dealing only with the engine as in 1993 (ECM), to controlling both the engine and transmission on automatic models (PCM).

 The computer in 1993 was run via Speed Density system, which measured engine speed (RPM) and load (MAP in kPa) to compute airflow requirements and then use that against the VE (Volumetric Efficiency) table to closely estimate the amount of fuel to be injected.
 An Intake Air Temperature (IAT) sensor was also used, as air density changes with temperature.
 In 1994 however, the computer logic was changed to a Mass Air Flow system.
 This system uses a Mass Air Flow Sensor placed in front of the throttle body to measure incoming airflow into the motor by using a heated wire sensor in the airstream path, which has heat pulled away from it via the incoming air.
 The reduced heat is converted into a voltage signal, read by the PCM which interprets that voltage signal as mass flow.
 The computer uses engine sensors to judge engine conditions and provide the proper fueling off of this mass airflow reading.
 Another prominent difference between 1993 and 1994 systems is how the programming (or custom tuning) of the computer takes place.
 In 1993, the computer used a removable Memcal chip essential to run the systems.
 In 1994, this was swapped to a non-removable reflashable chip, which could be reprogrammed via the Assembly Line Diagnostic Link (ALDL) located underneath the driver's side of the dashboard, next to the center console.

 Dashboard gauge graphics were changed from yellow to white.
 There was also a spot in the gauge cluster reading ASR off.
 Although GM had intended to install ASR or Acceleration Slip Regulation (called "TCS" by Pontiac) in the 1994 F-body models, it did not make it into production until the following model year.
 The Z28 received updated front brakes and cooling fans were changed mid-year from a parallel to a series setup.
 At low RPM, both fans operated on 6 V, but on high RPM, both operated on 12 V. Performance figures for the Z28 include a 0–60 mph acceleration time of 5.7 seconds and quarter-mile times of 14.2 seconds.